linnovate/handbook/questions.md

 # questions

 **Example: how to test my project using selenium ?**
-- the integrator person has to create a machine which runs selenium.
+- tell the integrator person to create a new machine and install selenium and register this machine on gitlab-ci
-- this runner-machine has to registered itself on the gitlab-ci server.
-- the gitlab-ci server list available runners
+- then gitlab-ci server should list the new machine and we can setup our project to use that runner.
-- the developer should pick a runner-machine which suite his projects needs.

 **can I change the runner-machine - and install another tool on it ?**
-- yes, for interacting with the runner-machine we use a "bridge"
-- this bridge is a blank bash script which we can edit
-- we can add commands on the custom-scripts
+- yes, after we pick the runner - we have to edit the 'custom-script' and type commands which will run on the runner machine.
-- the custom script is run by the tester-machine.

 **how to be productive when I edit the custom-script ?**
-- if for example I want to test a Mean-Application, I need node-modules such as grunt.
-- so I can type in the custom-script: npm install grunt
-- it might me more efficient to tell the integrator-person to pre-install grunt on the runner-machine.
+- if I use command: 'npm install grunt' on the custom-script - is is not effective - tell the integrator to install grunt on a runner-machine and use that runner.